adinbsolomon/DrexelClasses/README.md

 This repository serves as a public display of my coursework for prospective employers and anyone else interested in the material.

 <b>PLEASE</b> do not attempt to re-use this material for your own Drexel classes.
 I'm more than happy to set up a half-hour call with you to discuss your assignments instead.
-I am incredibly honored to have studied with my professors and know that their assignments cultivate valuable experience in their students $\rightarrow$ Please don't cheat!
+I am incredibly honored to have studied with my professors and know that their assignments cultivate valuable experience in their students --> Please don't cheat!

 ## Courses